Ross seal: Description

 Ross seal males reach a length of about 1.68–2.09 m and weight of 129–216 kg; females are slightly larger at 1.96–2.5 m.
 A molecular genetic based technique has been established to confirm the sex of individuals in the laboratory.
 Pups are about 1 m and 16 kg at birth.
 The coat is colored dark-brown in the dorsal area and silvery-white beneath.
 At the onset of the Antarctic winter, the coat fades gradually to become light brown.
 At close range, the Ross seal can be easily identified by its large eyes, which are up to 7 cm in diameter.
-They also have shorter muzzles.
+In comparison to other Monachinae, Ross seals have a short muzzle.

 The Ross seal is able to produce a variety of complex twittering and siren-like sounds that are performed on ice and underwater, where they carry for long distances.
 The underwater siren sound can be composed of two harmonically unrelated superimposed tones that are pulsed with the same rhythm.
 Uniquely, the vocalizations, whether on ice or in water, are made with a closed mouth—emitting no air.
 The purpose of these sounds is unknown, though their distinctive nature and long range are likely to facilitate either encounters or avoidance of individuals.

 Compared to other earless seals, the Ross seal has reduced semicircular canals and parafollicular volume.
 These traits are adapted because of their preferred aquatic lifestyle.